gitsignore/moon/README.md

 # Moon &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/gitsignore/moon/blob/master/LICENSE)

-Moon is a beautiful web interface to define team statuses like online, busy, away or offline.
+Moon is a beautiful web interface to define team statuses like online, busy, away or offline.Your team should be focus on their work only, let Moon manage your time availability.

 ![moon-preview](src/assets/preview/moon.gif)